handmade-osdev/os-in-30-days/book/!000!-preface.md

----
-title: 'Handmade OS in 30 days.'
-...

-## Disclaimer.

-This book is inspired by a Japanese book with similar name, that's called "Self-made OS in 30 days".
-The code and explanations don't change as much, although the structure of the book has changed a bit.

-In particular, the original book used to ship all the programs for building the OS.
-In particular NASK (modified NASM), modified gcc, modified QEMU are shipped together with the CD-ROM of the original book.
-In this book these tools have to be downloaded according to your operating system.
-For the instructions see the readme file.

----

 ## Preface

-"I want to create an OS".
-Every programmer has had friends that had this dream.
-Well, "every" is probably an overstatement, but this phrase most likely hits the top 10 programmer's dreams.
+Making an Operating System has probably crossed the mind of every programmer who is eager to try programming different things and fiddle around with code.

-You might think that creating an OS is a tremendous task.
-Most likely this is a conspiracy by the OS development companies :D. In reality the OS'es are not that hard to create compared to other programs, at least I think so.
+You might think that creating an OS is a very difficult task.
+Most likely this is a conspiracy devised by the OS development companies, heh.
+In reality the Operating Systems are not that hard to create, compared to other programs, at least I think so.

-There may be readers who tried to make an OS once, and gave up because they thought that it was too difficult.
-People like this probably won't believe what I say.
-Most likely, it didn't fail because it was difficult, it failed because there was no one to explain that it was easy.
+There may be readers who tried to make an OS and gave up because it was too difficult.
+It didn't fail because it was difficult, it failed because there was no one to explain that it was easy.

-It doesn't just apply to the OS creation.
-If your teacher (be it a school teacher or an author of an article on the internet) thinks that something difficult to understand, then his explanation will also be confusing.
+In general, if your teacher thinks that something difficult to understand, then his explanation will also be confusing.
 You won't expect a simple-to-understand explanation from such people.

+So here I am to prove you that creating an Operating System is actually easy.
 Would you challenge the OS creation together with me?
 If you ever thought about making an OS, I think you will probably enjoy it.

 ---